Skip to content

 Ansible Architecture

-• A module is a unit of code in Ansible that performs common operations in infrastructure management, such as configuring systems, installing software, or managing resources.
+• A module is a unit of code in Ansible that performs common operations in infrastructure management (such as configuring systems, installing software and managing resources).

 • Ansible has a huge number of modules.

-• You can browser and search ansible builtin modules under the Build In Ansible Modules
+• You can browse and search Ansible builtin modules in the Builtin Ansible modules.

 • Module are used for task automation.